Overview of Fujitsu Business Continuity Measures for COVID-19

 Business continuity planning measures

-To assist in continuing to provide our services and products to our customers, all Fujitsu locations including our Global Delivery organisation have implemented Business Continuity Planning measures as a result of COVID-19.
-These tested systems and processes allow for extended use of remote working by our personnel and are intended to seek to maintain business as usual for the services and products supplied by Fujitsu to its customers.
+To assist in our continued ability to provide support services to our customers, all Fujitsu Oceania locations, including our Global Delivery locations, have implemented Business Continuity measures.
+These tested systems and processes allow for extended use of remote working by our personnel and are intended to assist in maintaining service delivery for Fujitsu customers.

 Measures to protect our workforce and prevent the spread of the virus

-As a responsible employer and contractor, Fujitsu has already implemented steps to seek to protect its personnel from being exposed to the coronavirus.
+As a responsible employer and company, Fujitsu has already implemented steps to seek to protect its personnel from being exposed to the coronavirus.
 These preventive measures aim to reduce exposure and lower the risk that the virus could be transmitted in the workplace.
 These measures include:

 - Education – highlighting the hygiene measures that Fujitsu personnel can take to help prevent the spread of the virus with emphasis on social distancing and respiratory and hand hygiene etiquette.

 - Implementing extra cleaning regimes in highly-populated office areas, and providing hand sanitizers at multiple locations across Fujitsu locations.

 - All business related international travel is suspended until further notice and domestic travel is minimised to business critical only and in accordance with relevant government restrictions.

-- Expanding remote working across the business.
+- Expanding remote working across the capability.
 In the interests of caring for our employees and also mitigating any risks to service delivery by reducing the spread of the virus, we have advised all personnel who can perform their roles remotely to do so in consultation with their manager.

 - Prioritising the use of conferencing technologies to address communications needs.

 Specific considerations for data centres

-We are also taking additional measures to seek to maintain continuity of services and to protect, so far as reasonably practicable, the safety of our customers and staff at our data centres, including increased core building cleaning, best practice hygiene measures, access restrictions, cross training of staff across sites, and rescheduling of non-essential activities.
+We have taken additional measures aimed at maintaining continuity of services and to protect, so far as reasonably practicable, the safety of our customers and staff at our data centres, including increased core building cleaning, best practice hygiene measures, access restrictions, cross training of staff across sites, and rescheduling of non-essential activities.